DaleCox/PDFLinkFinder/README.md

 My original intention was to also validate the URLs that were provided to see if they were still valid.
-This has proved problematic as not all URL have protocol prefixes and I'm hitting CORS issues inconsistantly as well, may have to switch to JSONP.
+This has proved problematic as not all URL have protocol prefixes and I've addressed the CORS issues by creating a Node.js server component, scanner works great now.

 TODO List:
 - Clean up L&F